 Here are the unique things to do in Ernen (aside from hiking during summer and skiing during winter):

 - Goms Bridge.
 Conquer the longest suspension footbridges in the canton of Valais.
 Goms Bridge has 280 meters, hanging 92 meters over the Lama gorge, Rhone river, and some century-old trees.

 - Trusera.
 Discover Trusera, one of the Bisses, the historic irrigation channels in Valais.
-You can find it run through the shady forest to the gardens with blooming helleborine, a native orchid plant.
+You can find it running through the shady forest to the gardens with blooming helleborine, a native orchid plant.

 Gimmelwald, a village in the Swiss Alps of 100 inhabitants, is a part of the inventory of Swiss heritage recognized for its exceptional townscape.
 It is a preserved mountain farming village, where all you can mostly hear are the sound of the cowbells and the breeze of fresh air.

 Gimmelwald also has chalets decorated with flowers with breathtaking views of the Jungfrau mountains.
-Since it can only be reached by foot or cable car, no cars roam around the village.
-Because of that, strolling in Gimmelwald will really be peaceful, idyllic like heaven on earth.
+No cars roam around the village since it can only be reached by foot or cable car.
+Because of that, strolling in Gimmelwald will resemble a walk in an idyllic place like heaven on earth.

 Unique things to do in Gimmelwald

 Aside from strolling and hiking in Gimmelwald, here are the other simple but fun and thoughtful activities you can do here:

 - Schwarzmonch beer.
 Try the specialty beer available in the Mountain Hostel and Pension Gimmelwald.

 - Shop in Honesty Shop.
 Experience the incredible trust of the Gimmelwald people.
 Here, you buy things without a cashier.
 You get your goods and put the money in the cash register yourself.